jimmywyatt/MSSQLTools/README.md

 Same as above, it will run any scripts in the sub directories specified and log the results.

+## Backup

+Can be useful if you need to backup a data from the command line or thought the task scheduler.

+## Running

+You can run the tool by calling MSSQLTools from the command prompt and following the prompts or passing --help and seeing the possible given parameters.

 ## Licence

 This project is licened under the MIT licence.